Safe motor arming system

 Note that 'Thr' and 'Ele' refer to sticks (not inputs).
 In the mixer menu, inputs are prefixed with 'I', sticks have no prefix.

-Example 2: arming via 'smart' switch
+Example 2: arming via 'smart' 2-position switch

 Some F5J competition pilots like to use a simple 2-position switch for arming.
 However, there's a problem with using a regular switch: we cannot guarantee that it's in the 'Off' position (disarmed) at switch on.
 That disqualifies it from being 'safe'.